 To support our solution, we have developed a network of remote servers hosted on the Internet that run our proprietary software, including analytics and decision-making algorithms, and store, manage, and process rules set by buyers and sellers and data about demographics, economics, timing, and preferences.
-We have specially engineered a high-volume transaction processing hardware, called the Rubicube, that provides significant scale and is programmed for high-frequency, low-latency trading.
+Our hardware provides significant scale and is programmed for high-frequency, low-latency trading.
 This infrastructure is supported by a real-time data pipeline, a system that quickly moves volumes of data generated by our business into reporting systems that allow usage both internally and by buyers and sellers, and a 24-hour Network Operations Center, which provides failure protection by monitoring and rerouting traffic in the event of equipment failure or network performance issues between buyers and our marketplace.

-We estimate that our platform currently executes up to 5 million peak queries per second and averages approximately 19 billion transactions per week, and since 2012, we have transacted over 200 trillion bid requests.
-It utilizes over 45,000 central processing units, which read and execute our program instructions.
-In addition, our platform supports more than 100 gigabytes of data transfer per second and stores more than 5.0 petabytes of data, backed by our globally distributed infrastructure hosted at data centers in the U.S., Europe, and Asia.
+We estimate that our platform currently averages approximately 13 billion transactions per week.
+It utilizes over 70,000 central processing units, which read and execute our program instructions.
+In addition, our platform supports more than 140 gigabytes of data transfer per second and stores more than 20 petabytes of data, backed by our globally distributed infrastructure hosted at data centers in the U.S., Europe, and Asia.

-Our infrastructure is distributed across leased commercial data center locations in the US, Europe, and Asia to reduce latency, and its massive scale supports the volume, diversity, and complexity of buyers' bids on sellers' advertising inventory to increase market liquidity and achieves optimal pricing using our machine-learning algorithms.
+Our infrastructure is distributed across leased commercial data center locations in the US, Europe, and Asia to reduce latency, and its massive scale supports the volume, diversity, and complexity of buyers' bids on sellers' advertising inventory to increase market liquidity and achieves improved pricing using our machine-learning algorithms.
 Our platform's architecture allows for additional scale through enhancements and additions to the infrastructure, which enables us to better evolve and adapt to the demands of buyers and sellers and remain competitive in the marketplace.

-Our proprietary data-driven machine-learning algorithms enable our solution to make decisions that maximize revenue for sellers and improve return on investment for buyers.
-These algorithms combine and analyze multiple types of data and enable our systems to execute over 60 million decisions per second, all in time to allow transactions to be executed in milliseconds.
+Our proprietary data-driven machine-learning algorithms enable our solution to make decisions that improve revenue for sellers and return on investment for buyers.
+These algorithms combine and analyze multiple types of data and enable our systems to execute over 90 million decisions per second, all in time to allow transactions to be executed in milliseconds.